-The Alps-Adriatic Alliance was founded on November 22nd 2013 in Klagenfurt am Wörthersee on the initiative of Carinthia´s governor Dr. Peter Kaiser.
-It represents a completely new, dynamic, flexible and low-threshold network-structure for project-oriented cooperation in the Alps-Adriatic area.
+The Alps-Adriatic Alliance (AAA) was founded on November 22nd 2013 in Klagenfurt am Wörthersee.
+Carinthia´s Governor Peter Kaiser was the founding president of the network.
+In 2018 the chair was handed over to Varaždin County represented by Prefect Radimir Čačić.
+The AAA represents a dynamic, flexible and low-threshold network-structure for project-oriented cooperation in the Alps-Adriatic and Pannonian area.

-The founding members are
+The 11 regular members are currently

-– the Austrian regions: Carinthia, Styria, Burgenland,
+– the Austrian regions: Burgenland, Carinthia, Styria,

-Međimurje and Varaždin,
+Međimurje, Primorje-Gorski kotar and Varaždin,

-– Slovenia, represented by Skupnost Občin Slovenije (SOS) – the Association of Cities and
+– Slovenia, represented by Skupnost Občin Slovenije (SOS) – the Association of Cities and Towns of Slovenia,

 – and the Hungarian county Vas.